 The logical answer is that form-fitting collars would create the need for the wardrobe department to customise them to flatter the individual actors — as indeed they did, not only in size but in shape, with collars throughout TOS varying in height, and having neck hole shapes ranging from circular to ovoid.

-To achieve a customised fit, it is well within reason that a "stock" or "master" collar piece would be adjusted in size by the correct amount for each performer's measurements.
+It is well within reason that a "stock" or "master" collar piece would be adjusted in size by the correct amount to fit each cast member's measurements.

 This is not unlike the advice given today, although the instruction itself is typically haphazard, such as: